neverchange95/ToDoApp/README.md

   * Change the placeholder ***"Database-User"*** to the user name which has INSERT, UPDATE, DELETE and SELECT access to your database
   * Change the placeholder ***"Database-User-Password"*** to the password which you gave the user
 6. Save the file and start the android emulator or transfer the application to your smartphone
+7. This xml-files are optimized for the OnePlus8Pro smartphone.
+If you have a smartphone with a different resolution, you may have to adjust the xml files for your resolution
-7. Run the app and have fun with the Todo-List :)
+8. Run the app and have fun with the Todo-List :)

 ### Application functions
 * A overview over all days and their ToDo´s of the actual month